 d.
 Speak Forcibly

 One problem a lot of students have, especially girls, is speaking forcibly in a louder volume of voice.
-Many of my girls students are shy, and therefore tend to speak very softly.
+Many of my female students are shy and therefore tend to speak very softly.
 This never is to anyone's benefit when giving speeches.

-Many students hesitate volunteering to give a speech, because they are afraid to stand in front of a large audience.
-This is understandable because most young people have never had this experience , and they are afraid they will make mistakes and be embarrassed.
-If a student knows his speech matter, audience, and techniques for getting a message across, chances are he or she will have some self confidence.
+Many students hesitate to volunteer to give a speech because they are afraid to stand in front of a large audience.
+This is understandable because most young people have never had this experience, and they are afraid they will make mistakes and be embarrassed.
+If a student knows his speech matter, audience, and techniques for getting a message across, chances are he or she will have some self-confidence.
 Nevertheless, many students are still not relaxed and get stage fright before speeches.
 One way to overcome this is by having the students take deep breaths before a speech and establishing eye contact with one person in the audience while delivering a speech.